abetare1/final-project/README.md

 # final-project

+Number Guessing Game

+Description:
-This project is a terminal-based Number Guessing Game in Python where the program generates a number between 1 and 100 and the user tries to guess it.
-It gives feedback (too high/low), tracks attempts, validates input, and runs until the correct guess is made.
+This is a single player, terminal based number guessing game where the computer generates a random number and the player attempts to guess based on feedback.
+After each guess, the program gives feedback such as “Too High” or “Too Low” until the correct number is guessed.

+Insturctions to run Program:
+- make sure python is installed
+- download or open the project file
+- run the program using the project.py file